 - the disturbance in speech isn’t related to language comprehension issues or lack of knowledge

-- it doesn’t occur solely on the context of autism spectrum disorder or a psychotic disorder (someone can have both selective mutism and autism diagnoses if they appear to manifest independently, but not if seem to be two sides of the same coin)
+- it doesn’t occur solely in the context of autism spectrum disorder or a psychotic disorder (someone can have both selective mutism and autism diagnoses if they appear to manifest independently, but not if they seem to be two sides of the same coin)

 There may also be behaviours associated with social anxiety, such as decreased eye contact, freezing, and hiding.
 Avoidance behaviours can include avoiding public toilets (which happens in another form of social phobia known as paruresis or shy bladder syndrome).
 Physical symptoms of anxiety may also occur.

 Assessment before making the diagnosis involves ruling out physical or cognitive deficits, hearing loss, or tics that may be impairing speech.